acss-io/atomizer/docs/guides/custom-classes.md

 ## Rule options

-Atomizer and helper classes share many of the same rules properties.
-The sections below explain each property.
+The sections below explain each rule property available to configure. *(\*)denotes a required property.*

 ### allowParamToValue